12 — Consensus

 It can be argued, however, that the way the doctrine of consensus is actually used is not intrinsically conservative.
 In principle, consensus occurs at some point in time and then governs all future debate.
 In fact, however, as the legal theorists themselves realized, it is never possible to know when or even whether a consensus has actually occurred; it is only possible to claim that a consensus has occurred by saying that one “knows of no disagreement on this point.”
 Such a claim, of course, is never made about a point on which there is no disagreement, because points of law on which everyone agrees do not have to be proven.
 The practice of collecting kharāj, for example, was not validated by a claim of consensus until someone challenged it.
 To take a modern example, it was not until some Muslim women started clamoring for the right to lead the prayers of mixed groups of men and women, that scholars claimed there had always been a consensus against their doing so.
 Even then, the claim of consensus was only a claim, reflecting the scholars’ opinion that such a thing was unthinkable or undesirable.
 A search of classical legal opinions, conducted by someone in favor of women leading mixed prayers, easily turned up examples of classical jurists (mainly in the Ḥanafī school) who had in fact allowed women to lead mixed-gender congregations in prayer.
 But that did not stop their opponents from saying that this matter was settled by consensus.
 The contrary Ḥanafī opinions could simply be regarded as “outside the consensus” and therefore unworthy of consideration.

 Consensus is never a fact; it can only be a rhetorical claim.
 Al‑Juwaynī realized that unanimity can never be verified, and therefore defined consensus in such a way that in order to claim it had occurred, one did not have to establish the actual occurrence of agreement, one only had to be unaware of prior disagreement.
-As long as one can point to a past point in time when one knows of no one who disagreed with one’s own opinion, one can say that one’s own opinions is established by consensus and is therefore unquestionable, and that one’s present opponent’s view is “outside the consensus.”
+As long as one can point to a past point in time when one knows of no one who disagreed with one’s own opinion, one can say that one’s opinion is established by consensus and is therefore unquestionable, and that one’s present opponent’s view is “outside the consensus.”

 Consensus, therefore, is neither a source of law nor a method that actually guides interpretation.
 Past consensus cannot guide present interpretation because it does not actually exist: there is no record, anywhere, for any point of law, of the historical occurrence of an actual consensus; there are only claims, all over the place and on numerous points of law, that consensus has occurred.
 Ironically, those claims are only made on points that are actually in dispute.

-Arguably, it is the illusory language of the legal theorists, which speaks of consensus as though it were an historical event, that generates most of the technical disputes about it—who counts in its formation, whether they must die before it takes effect, whether they must all express their agreement verbally, whether it produces certainty or only probable knowledge, whether it must be based on revelation or can be based on human reasoning, and even what verses and ḥadīth best prove its authority.
+Arguably, it is the illusory language of the legal theorists, which speaks of consensus as though it were a historical event, that generates most of the technical disputes about it—who counts in its formation, whether they must die before it takes effect, whether they must all express their agreement verbally, whether it produces certainty or only probable knowledge, whether it must be based on revelation or can be based on human reasoning, and even what verses and ḥadīth best prove its authority.
 These questions all presume that consensus is to be imagined as a thing out there in the world that exists independently of the interpreter, and can be used by him as a source of law.
 The very idea of such a historical event is so implausible that simply to conceive of it immediately raises all kinds of conceptual problems, which prompt drawn-out arguments to establish how it could possibility occur, and how it could be known to have occurred.

 Once we realize, however, that consensus is only ever a rhetorical claim to be made in the heat of a dispute, these questions seem surreal: they are an exercise in defining something that can only be imagined or claimed to have happened.
 They are not pointless arguments, however, because they provide tools for criticizing one’s opponent’s claims of consensus, and for defending one’s own claims against the refutations of others: they allow one to assert one’s own position by saying “everyone agrees with me on this” without having to provide evidence of positive expressions of agreement, even while refuting one’s opponent’s claim by saying that he has neglected a dissenting opinion, or that there cannot be consensus on his view because it conflicts with a clear text that is stronger than his mere claim of consensus.